DeMONLab-BioFINDER/karlsson_synthetic_taupet/README.md

 ## Contact

-For any questions or inquiries, please contact @karlssonlinda: linda.karlsson@med.lu.se
+For any questions or inquiries, please contact linda.karlsson@med.lu.se